tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 Which is pretty much what you'd expect from a debugger.
 Let's move on to the more interesting stuff!

 ## Goroutines and Threads
 This is one of the flagship features of Delve, setting it apart from GDB.
-Delve allows interactive debugging of complex, concurrent code and emergent properties.
+Delve allows interactive debugging of complex, concurrent code and its emergent properties.

 The `goroutine(s)` and `thread(s)` and commands can be used to see all available goroutines and threads, note where they launched from, display their stack, or the deferred function calls for each frame.
 The `stack` command will print a detailed stack trace, with all the steps that were taken for the application to reach the current state.